SMWW4mp3/SMWStuff/README.md

 ## 4bppDisplay
 This is just a viewer for 4bpp graphics.
 You need graphics and a palette file for this, which I included for you.
 Is a bit buggy, if it doesn't update the display just change the Palette and move the cursor over the left image.

+## ARGB2pal
+Converts a ARGB Palette to SNES-RGB.
+Left textfield is input, right one is the SNES-RGB output.

 ## candles.html
 This thing simulates the candles in the background of castle levels.
 This is not 100% accurate, but looks pretty much the same as it does in SMW.
 Has cool features like the Debug display and frame advance stuff.
 I remember to use that to understand how it works in SMW so I can hack it to have more candles at different positions.